drmetemadi/Bioinformatics-NGS-Galaxy/ngs-in-galaxy.md

     - `JoeBlogsBRCAPanel_R1.fastq`
     - `JoeBlogsBRCAPanel_R2.fastq`

-    These files can be renamed by clicking the **pen icon** if you wish.
+## Section 2: Fastq file format

-4. You can view the files by clicking the **eye icon**.
+You can view the files you just uploaded by clicking the **eye icon** the history item.
 The first few lines should read as follows

 **JoeBlogsBRCAPanel_R1.fastq**